epics-containers/epics-containers.github.io/docs/reference/faq.rst

 servers so this is a natural fit.

 There are a number of ways to support the current OPI solutions without breaking the repositories-only model.
-TODO: add a brief description of these.
+The simplest approach is to extract the OPI files from the container running in Kubernetes with **kubectl cp**.
+Then keep a local cache and run the OPI code locally.

 Why have ioc-XXX repositories?